How to best support my primary partner in an unequal playing field

 How do you think the playing field is unequal?

-yeah...good points.
-I cant exactly hook him up, guess its just time and patience.
-I guess i feel its unequal cause i had feelings for my friend, then took him on as a partner when spouse and i went poly so i didnt have to go through all this 'work'
+I guess I feel its unequal because I had feelings for my friend, then took him on as a partner when my husband and I went poly, so I didn't have to go through all this 'work.'

-Nah, it's common to use that phrase for a conversation like this - but the red flag that prompted the comment might have been this one...
+Nah, it's common to use that phrase for a conversation like this, but the red flag that prompted the comment might have been this one:

-i feel guilty for having plans myself
+I feel guilty for having plans myself.

-To me (not putting words in nycindies mouth) this is setting yourself up for failure by designing it so that you both need an equal amount of relationships in order to be happy.
+To me (not putting words in NYCindie's mouth), this is setting yourself up for failure by designing it so that you both need an equal amount of relationships in order to be happy.
 This sets it up as a competition, like a game where the score needs to be even for guilt to not be present.

-1. You get to enjoy your relationships for what they are
+1. You get to enjoy your relationships for what they are.

-2. You want hubby to be happy and want to help him meet chicks
+2. You want hubby to be happy and want to help him meet chicks.

 Make those two totally distinct ideas.
-This way, everyone wins and you don't take on your hubbys dating practices as your mission, nor does his success have any impact on *your* relationships.
+This way, everyone wins and you don't take on your hubby's dating practices as your mission, nor does his success have any impact on your relationships.

 What does hubby want from you in this regard?
-Does he want you to introduce him to your friends or go out on the town hunting hotties with him?
+Does he want you to introduce him to your friends, or go out on the town hunting hotties with him?
 Is he hoping you will be involved in this at all?
 I would let him take the lead on this, otherwise you make him a charity case (and that will not make him more confident with the ladies).

+Been there done that got the T-shirt.
+Heck, I'm there now.
 All you can do is be supportive.

 What does hubby want from you in this regard?
-Does he want you to introduce him to your friends or go out on the town hunting hotties with him?
+Does he want you to introduce him to your friends, or go out on the town hunting hotties with him?
 Is he hoping you will be involved in this at all?
 I would let him take the lead on this, otherwise you make him a charity case (and that will not make him more confident with the ladies).

-Thanks for all you said.
-I kept suggesting things to him last night...and he, very kindly, told me to cut it the fuck out. lol.
-He told me he appreciated my concern, hes very happy for me and BF and I just need to let him do his thing and listen if he needs someone to listen.
-So i'll try to stop 'helping' and also feeling guilty, cuase he doesnt want me to, i dont want to, and being with BF is great so there is nothing to feel guilty about.
+I kept suggesting things to him last night, and he, very kindly, told me to cut it the fuck out. lol.
+He told me he appreciated my concern.
+He's very happy for me and bf.
+I just need to let him do his thing and listen if he needs someone to listen.

 Glad you talked.
 My partner and I are both "fixit" types, and boy, learning to back off is HARD.
 You have my sympathies. :)

-oh i know, i just want him to be happy
+I just want him to be happy

 But being there for him when he needs you, taking him out (or let him take you out) on amazing dates, confirm via his favorite love language that you do love him very much.
-Basically...
-Make sure your relationship with him is as strong as it possibly can be.
+Basically, make sure your relationship with him is as strong as it possibly can be.
+Good for you, good for him, good for all. ;)

-Been there.
-There now.
-I think Marcus has it right.
-My own DH once said to me that how he felt about my happiness with my BF was 100% independent of his feelings about not having someone himself.
-I support how I can.
-Sometimes by being a wingman at the local poly meetups, other times by just not saying anything.
+I support how I can, sometimes by being a wingman at the local poly meetups, other times by just not saying anything.
 It is a lot harder for guys to find someone willing to date a married man than it is to find a guy willing to date a married woman.
 (Now, as to finding men of quality who are worthy of dating -- that's another thing entirely.)

 Back